 - Vegetables: Consider adding vegetables to the pasta recipe, such as bell peppers, zucchini, even mushrooms would be a delicious addition.

-- Vegetarian: Obviously this recipe features blackened shrimp and andouille sausage, which we love, but if you’re wanting a similar flavor profile in a vegetarian pasta, simply omit both proteins and toss the pasta with our blackening spice blend.
+- Vegetarian: Obviously this recipe features blackened shrimp and andouille sausage, which we love, but if you’re wanting a similar flavor profile in a vegetarian pasta, simply omit both and toss the pasta with our blackening spice blend.

 Our Favorite Side Dishes For Pasta